113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

   <dt>-f, --file</dt>
   <dd>JSON file of policy definition</dd>
   <dt>-roles</dt>
   <dd>Role names of the policy definition.
-For supported roles of a specific service, run 'bluemix iam roles --service SERVICE_NAME'.
+For supported roles of a specific service, run 'ibmcloud iam roles --service SERVICE_NAME'.
 This option is exclusive with '-f, --file'.</dd>
   <dt>-service-name</dt>
   <dd>Service name of the policy definition.
 This option is exclusive with '-f, --file'.</dd>
   <dt>-service-instance</dt>